Research Advice Teaching Debate

 My research lies at the intersection of comparative authoritarianism, international relations, and regional studies of Western Asia and North Africa.
 My research interests include:

-shrinking civic space and civil society resilience, authoritarianism, authoritarian resilience and regime decision-making, academic freedom, protest diffusion and repression, democratization and transitions after conflict and regime change, democracy and civil society support, foreign and development policy, fieldwork safety and methods, and assessing human rights violations.
+shrinking civic space, civil society repression and resilience, authoritarianism, authoritarian resilience and regime decision-making, academic freedom, protest diffusion and repression, democratization and transitions after conflict and regime change, democracy and civil society support, foreign and development policy, fieldwork safety, ethics and methods, and assessing human rights violations.

 Authoritarianism